What do you need in a van?

 Cons: Does not sweep on its own

-I bought this a few months ago so we could project movies/photos onto our blackout curtain at night and it works really well!
+I bought this a few months ago so I could project movies/photos onto my blackout curtain at night and it works really well!
 It is also super tiny, so bonus points for storage.
-The sound quality and the picture quality are perfect for what we need.
+The sound quality and the picture quality are perfect for what I need.

 Pros: Good quality image, decent sound, can run it off the van's batteries without draining them too much.